dnzengou/products-correlation/README.md

 ***Correlation***
 Between two variables, this concept generally refers to to their ‘relatedness’.
 It allows for predictions about one variable based upon another.<br>

-Nevertheless, beware that “Correlation does not imply causation”
+Nevertheless, beware that “Correlation does not imply causation”.
+Spurious statistical associations can be found in a multitude of quantities, simply due to chance.
+Often, a relationship may appear to be causal through high correlation due to some unobserved variables.

+Assuming we deal with linear data,<br>
+the Pearson Correlation coefficient helps quantifying the degree to which a relationship between two variables can be described by a line.